vhuni/data_pipelines_project/README.md

 > The Project is divided into 4 parts so consultants can divide the work as a team and make use of [GitHub](https://github.com/) to commit changes and pull requests to merge the project in one branch.

+## Assessment
+For the assessment, you will have a 15 minute technical interview.
+This will consist of a strict 5 minute presentation on your technical solution.
+There is no need to create slides for this but you may want to demo your code.
+For the second half of the session, you will be asked technical questions related to the project.
+You will be assessed on:

+Project Complexity
+Brief Completness i.e. have you managed to meet the client brief?
+Coding Standards

+Good Luck!

 # Airflow Data Pipeline
 To automate and orchestrate the entire process, the data engineers will use [Apache Airflow](https://airflow.apache.org/), an open-source platform for creating, scheduling, and monitoring workflows.
 The provided code demonstrates a basic Airflow DAG (Directed Acyclic Graph) with tasks representing the different parts of the data pipeline.